taylorcree27/Mapping-Floods-Using-CYGNSS-Data/README.md

 vegetation.
 CYGNSS has the potential to offer a much higher temporal resolution than is achievable with traditional, conventionally reliable satellite data sources such as Sentinel-1 and Sentinel-2 due to their lower revisit frequency and inability to penetrate cloud/vegetation cover, respectively.
-Here, the UC Berkeley Level 3 CYGNSS watermask product, created using the RWAWC (Random Walk Algorithm WaterMask from CYGNSS) segmentation method for pixel classification, was used to produce maps of flooding caused by Hurricane Ida in New Orleans in 2021.
+Here, the UC Berkeley Level 3.2 daily CYGNSS watermask product (intended for operational use), created using the
+RWAWC (Random Walk Algorithm WaterMask from CYGNSS) segmentation method for pixel classification, was used to produce maps of flooding caused by Hurricane Ida in New Orleans in 2021.
 Remotely sensed patterns in flooding captured by CYGNSS are compared against (1)